Peptide Squad

 It took us a year and a half of rigorous research and investigation to pinpoint the best peptides and perfect the formulation.
 What we discovered is game-changing: combining peptides with solid scientific backing from four distinct classes can genuinely improve the health and appearance of your skin.
 The beauty of Peptide Squad lies in its balanced formulation.
 By utilizing a full range of peptides, and co-formulating with the perfect supporting cast, we are able to deliver comprehensive skin benefits in a product that feels really great to apply.

-There are four known classes of peptides that have been used for fighting wrinkles.
-These four classes are 1.
-Signal peptides (aka Matricin or Matrikine peptides), 2. neurotransmitter inhibiting peptides, 3. carrier peptides, and 4. enzyme inhibiting peptides (Gorouhi and Maibach 2009, Ferreira et al. 2020, Schagen et al. 2017).
-Each class of peptides fights wrinkles via a different mechanism and while certain peptides in each class individually have been found to be effective and have been successfully used in cosmetic products for decades, by combining all four classes of peptides, this serum employs a multifactorial approach to fighting wrinkles and targeting the signs of aging from different angles.
+The four classes include signal peptides (aka Matricin or Matrikine peptides), neurotransmitter inhibiting peptides, carrier peptides, and enzyme inhibiting peptides.
+Peptides are classified by the mechanisms by which they are known to fight wrinkles (Gorouhi and Maibach 2009, Ferreira et al. 2020, Schagen et al. 2017).
+By combining all four classes of peptides, this serum employs a multifactorial approach to fighting wrinkles and targeting the signs of aging from different angles.
 This approach can create synergies and leads to better results.
-Here, we go through each of the four classes and the peptides from each class included in this serum.

-Signal peptides are specifically collagen or extracellular matrix (ECM) fragments which improve wrinkles and skin hydration by signaling fibroblasts to increase the production of collagen, elastin, glycosaminoglycans (GAGs) such as hyaluronic acid, and other components of the ECM including proteoglycans, fibronectin and laminin (Errante et al. 2020, Gorouhi and Maibach 2009).
+Signal peptides are also known as Matricin or Matrikine peptides and specifically refer to collagen or extracellular matrix (ECM) fragments which improve wrinkles and skin hydration by signaling fibroblasts to increase the production of collagen, elastin, glycosaminoglycans (GAGs) such as hyaluronic acid, and other components of the ECM including proteoglycans, fibronectin and laminin (Errante et al. 2020, Gorouhi and Maibach 2009).

 On their own, pal-GHK and pal-GQPR also represent two of the best studied signal peptides.
 As characteristic of signal peptides, GHK and GQPR are fragments of proteins found naturally in the human body that are involved in ECM remodeling particularly during wound healing.
 GHK is a fragment of the alpha 2 chain of type I collagen while GQPR is a fragment of immunoglobin G. By linking each of these peptides to a palmitoyl group (and hence the pal-), these peptides become lipophilic.
 In other words, being lipophilic, they can cross the stratum corneum, the waterproof outer layer of the skin barrier, and can be absorbed into the deeper layers of the skin where they have their action.